 Testing sensors and actuators (to include relevant circuit/connectors):

-The connection will vary depending on the distributor set up.
-This may either have the amplifier mounted directly onto the body of the distributor or be remotely mounted in various locations.
+The connection will vary depending on the distributor type.
+There may either an amplifier mounted directly onto the distributor body or remotely mounted in various locations.

-If the engine is a non starter then select Go and crank the engine for around three seconds to capture your cranking waveform.
+If the engine is a non-starter start the scope and crank the engine for around three seconds to capture your cranking waveform.

 As the metal rotor spins, a magnetic field is altered which induces an AC voltage from the pick-up.
 The output voltage rises as the metal rotor approaches the winding, sharply dropping through 0 V as the two components are aligned and producing a voltage in the opposite phase as the rotor passes.